 Over the last couple of years, South Africa’s water reservoirs have dwindled significantly resulting in an unprecedented water crisis.
 Water is a prized resource that is why it is regarded as one of the essential human rights enforceable by several legal systems and human rights statutes.
 According to the South African constitution, ‘every person has the right to accessing sufficient water’.
 This basically means that the citizens are guaranteed a certain amount of water.
 The sufficiency of water guaranteed has however been a bone of contention especially in the face of imminent rationing.
 In the recent past, South Africa has been subject to persistent water shortages necessitating the questioning of the stipulation of rights to access to water vis-à-vis the supply of water.
-By April this year, the taps will run completely dry.
+By April 2018, the taps are expected to run completely dry.

 What caused this crisis?